-But like John the Baptist, MTN used events such as the MTN iFest Conquest to prepare the way for the Christ.
+But like John the Baptist, MTN used events such as the MTN iFest Conquest to prepare the way for Christ.

-The event saw MTN awarding winners in both the Accra and Kumasi edition with GHs 24,000.
+The event saw MTN awarding winners in both the Accra and Kumasi editions with GHs 24,000.
 This colossal package would have left the beneficiaries very much excited, but in the MTN gaming conference, MTN brings to the industry more than just the GHs 24,000.

 What the conference brings on board